Updated: Cecil County closings and cancellations

 Rooted In Our Community, a seminar to help everyone understand Cecil County’s farming community, has been postponed and will be rescheduled in the fall.
 It was to have taken place March 28.

-All branches of Cecil and Harford County Public Libraries will be closed March 15 through March 31.
+All branches of Cecil and Harford County Public Libraries will be closed through March 31.
 All activities and programs are also cancelled.
-Any materials checked out leading up to March 15 will not be due back until the libraries re-open.
+Any materials checked out now will not be due back until the libraries re-open.

 Cecil County does, however, have online resources including Hoopla, which offers movies, books, and audio books online for free at hoopladigital.com